 Unboxing Mozart is an integral education and outreach component of the multi-year Mozart Momentum 1785/1786.
-This game revolutionalizes the idea of concert introduction: in Unboxing Mozart, concertgoers are invited to become active participants in an artistic experience that brings together classical music, collaborative performance and urban gaming.
+This game revolutionises the idea of concert introduction as we invite our audiences to become active participants in an artistic experience that brings together classical music, collaborative performance and urban gaming.

-Through Unboxing Mozart, participants experience, first-hand, the energetic musical and human interactions with an ensemble.
+Through Unboxing Mozart, participants experience first-hand the energetic musical and human interactions within an ensemble.
 In this interactive event, participants become a part of the ensemble, take on solo responsibilities, or act as part of a group to create constructive dialogues within a community.
 Unboxing Mozart extends the concert hall into the public urban area, and thus establishes new facets of communication between classical culture and the surrounding public.

 In addition to the pre-concert interactive event, Unboxing Mozart can be experienced in two additional formats: one is tailor-made for school classes, and the other is available in the form of an installation in the foyer of concert halls.

 The walk is an interactive live experience before the concert, bringing the participants closer to the musician’s perspective on performance and to Mozart’s Piano Concerto No. 20.

 First, the participants meet the MCO on stage and receive their own sound boxes with integrated touch screens and speakers from the musicians.
-After this encounter, they set out on a walk around the concert hall to discover the music flowing through space and to bring it to life: participants are led by their boxes to meet in designated locations, where they explore parts of the piano concerto together through their sound boxes.
+After this encounter, they set out on a walk around the concert hall to discover the music and to bring it to life: participants are led by their boxes to meet in designated locations, where they explore parts of the piano concerto together through their sound boxes.
 Along the way, Leif Ove Andsnes and MCO musicians provide insights via short videos into the musical passages they are about to discover.
 The walk begins with small group encounters and joint explorations of musical excerpts.
 This culminates in a joint performance, featuring all sound boxes, of the concerto’s third movement as the participants find their way back to the concert hall and to the rest of the concert audience.